 There’s a lot of media coverage, particularly on those morning “news” shows these days about “new” brain research.
 Unfortunately a lot of it simply isn’t true.
-Anyone who has read some of my blogs or my latest book <Order Using Your Brain to Win!> knows that I am a huge fan of using our brains more effectively in today’s work world.
+Anyone who has read some of my blogs or my, latest book Using Your Brain to Win! (click to order book) knows that I am a huge fan of using our brains more effectively in today’s work world.

 However, in recent years I have noticed increasing numbers of mainstream media reports that vastly oversimplify neuroscience research.
 It seems that everywhere you look you can find a blog or article touting another new approach to unlock the “secret” powers of your brain to change your life, find your perfect match, make more money, etc.